Immune Checkpoint Inhibitors: Boosting the Cancer Battle

 Approval of Bavencio was based on a study of 88 patients with metastatic MCC who had previously received chemotherapy.
 In 33% of patients, complete or partial shrinkage of their tumors occurred, with a response lasting for more than 12 months in 45% of patients.
 Common side effects include fatigue, muscle pain, diarrhea, nausea, infusion-related reactions, and rash, among others.

-In May 2017, Bavencio was given accelerated approval to treat urothelial carcinoma (bladder cancer), as well.
+In May 2017, Bavencio was given accelerated approval to treat urothelial carcinoma (of the bladder, ureters and renal pelvis) as well.

 Imfinzi (durvalumab) was approved in May 2017 for the treatment of patients with advanced urothelial carcinoma (bladder cancer) who have disease progression despite use of platinum-containing chemotherapy with or without surgery.

 Imfinzi is an anti-PD-L1 in the same class of drugs as Tecentriq (atezolizumab) and Bavencio (avelumab).
 In clinical trials for bladder cancer, Imfinzi had an objective response rate (ORR) of 17%, regardless of PD-L1 status, with an ORR of 26.3% in patients with PD-L1 high-expressing tumors.
 Among 31 patients who responded to treatment, 14 patients (45%) had ongoing responses of at least 6 months and 5 patients (16%) at least 12 months.
 Of all evaluable patients, 2.7% achieved complete response.

 How Well Do Checkpoint Inhibitors Work?